IrinaMax/Demos/spatial-analysis/ReadMe.md

 ##### ESRI Shapefile Polygon

-Another data set that we shall need are administrative census tracts for the Housston area.
+Another data set that we shall use are administrative census tracts for the Housston area.
 These data are available as polygon shapefiles from [the US Census website](http://www.census.gov/cgi-bin/geo/shapefiles/index.php).

 ``` r
 ## Create a SpatialPolygonsDataFrame by reading in shapefile data